mala-lab/ADShift/README.md

 -CIFAR-10: https://www.kaggle.com/datasets/swaroopkml/cifar10-pngs-in-folders <br>

 ### Generate corrupted test set for MVTEC and CIFAR-10
-*Change the path of the original data and the generated data if needed.* <br>
+Note: Change the path of the original data and the generated data if needed. <br>

 To generate currupted data for MVTEC:
 > python generate_corrupted_mvtec.py

 To generate currupted data for CIFAR-10:
 > python generate_corrupted_cifar10.py
+## DINL (For training)
+Note: Update the path of the training data for each dataset if needed. <br>

+To train the model, please run the corresponding file train_namedataset_DINL.py <br>
+For example, to train DINL for PACS:
+> python train_PACS_DINL.py